joannakl/cs102/projects/project4_du.markdown

 The [`File` class](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/io/File.html) in Java provides a way to represent  and interact with files/directories within our programs.

 Before you continue with the rest of this project, you should carefully read through the documentation page for that class and learn as much about it as possible.
 There are many methods in that class that will come in very handy for this project.
-(You will not need to work with any classes and methods of the `java.nio.file` package which the `File` class refer to in a few places.)
+(You will not need to work with any classes and methods of the `java.nio.file` package which the `File` class refers to in a few places.)

 </div> </div></div>